Neko-Life/Discord-Screen-Share-Fix-Audio-on-Linux/readme.md

  ## Requirements

  * `pulseaudio`: This thing is our savior.
 Usually comes pre-installed.
 If not then probably your system is using something else so better **not** use this script than breaking your system by replacing your current one with `pulseaudio`, this script is for `pulseaudio` only.
  * `pavucontrol-qt`: To configure input and output from mic and app into discord.
+Very useful tool for routing your audio.

  ## Setting Up